 A larger body of research has investigated the effect of physical activity and exercise interventions on physical capacity and exercise tolerance in non-dialysis CKD patients.
-Currently there are 14 studies published investigating physical capacity, 13 of which are RCTs and one of which is observational (33) which have been recently synthesised in two meta-analysis.
-Both recent analyses reported a positive effect of exercise, which included both aerobic and aerobic plus resistance-based elements (34,35).
-The most recent of these meta-analyses concluded that across the 6 RCTs included (24,36-39), exercise interventions lead to positive effects in the 6-minute Walk Test (6MWT), across the n=212 non-dialysis CKD patients included.
-The same analysis reported a significant effect of exercise interventions on the number of bicep curl repetitions performed by patients, which was concluded from two studies conducted by the same group (24,36).
-These findings were concurrent with another recent meta-analysis which concluded a positive effect of exercise on the 6MWT which included 5 recent RCTs (35).
-Further to recent meta-analyses, Watson and colleagues (2018) reported a significant increase in the intermittent shuttle walk test (ISWT) post 12 weeks of either structured aerobic or combined exercise which is one of the largest single RCTs to date to investigate such an intervention on physical function in non-dialysis CKD patients.
-Exercise tolerance has predominantly been measured through the use of VO2 peak, which has been reported at length in the non-dialysis population.
-Research has been synthesised in four recent meta-analyses over the past two years, all of which conclude a beneficial effect of an extended exercise intervention (ranging from 12-52 weeks) on VO2 peak in non-dialysis CKD patients (34,35,40,41).
-The most recent of these (41) reported that in comparison to standard care aerobic training improved VO2 peak by 2.39 ml/kg/min (Cl 0.99; 3.79), which is considered clinically relevant by the authors based upon the minimal clinically important difference of 2 ml/kg/min.
+Currently there are 14 studies published investigating physical capacity, 13 of which are RCTs and one of which is observational33 which have been recently synthesised in two meta-analyses.
+Both recent analyses reported a positive effect of exercise, which included both aerobic and aerobic plus resistance-based elements.^{34,35} The most recent of these meta-analyses concluded that across the 6 RCTs included,^{24,36-39} exercise interventions lead to positive effects in the 6-minute walk test (6MWT), across the n=212 non-dialysis CKD patients included.
+The same analysis reported a significant effect of exercise interventions on the number of bicep curl repetitions performed by patients, which was concluded from two studies conducted by the same group.^{24,36} These findings were concurrent with another recent meta-analysis which concluded a positive effect of exercise on the 6MWT which included five recent RCTs.35 Further to recent meta-analyses, Watson and colleagues (2018) reported a significant increase in the intermittent shuttle walk test (ISWT) post 12 weeks of either structured aerobic or combined exercise, which is one of the largest single RCTs to date to investigate such an intervention on physical function in non-dialysis CKD patients.
+Exercise tolerance has predominantly been measured through the use of VO_2 peak, which has been reported at length in the non-dialysis population.
+Research has been synthesised in four recent meta-analyses over the past two years, all of which conclude a beneficial effect of an extended exercise intervention (ranging from 12-52 weeks) on VO2 peak in non-dialysis CKD patients.^{34,35,40,41} The most recent of these41 reported that in comparison to standard care aerobic training improved VO2 peak by 2.39 ml/kg/min (CI 0.99; 3.79).
+This is considered clinically relevant by the authors based upon the minimal clinically important difference of 2.00 ml/kg/min.